Nechani/PlaylistFixer/README.md

 Playlist Fixer includes dedicated handling for Roon exports.

-### Roon XLSX

-Roon XLSX exports can contain useful metadata such as:
+- Import Roon XLSX exports and rebuild them as M3U playlists

-- Title
-- Track Artist
-- Album Artist
-- Album
-- Disc number
-- Track number
-- Original path
+- Parse Roon M3U relative paths
+- Match Roon exports against your existing local music library

+### 🌟 Roon XLSX Support

+Roon normally exports M3U playlists together with the referenced audio files.

+If you only need the playlist, Playlist Fixer can use a Roon XLSX export to rebuild and export an M3U from your existing music library, without copying the audio files again.

-Playlist Fixer uses this information to find matching local files even when the original absolute path belongs to another computer.
+It can also use metadata such as title, artist, album, disc number, track number, and original path to find matching files even when the XLSX came from another computer.

-### Roon M3U
+### Roon M3U Support

-Roon may export relative paths such as:
+Roon M3U files may contain relative paths such as:

 ```text
 ../Artist/Album/1-02 Song.flac
 ```

-Playlist Fixer can interpret the artist, album, disc, track number, title, and path structure instead of treating the line as a normal local path only.

 ---

 ## Supported Playlist Formats